 The heart of our academics.

 The Jacobs Management Center serves as the primary academic and professional building for the School of Management.
-Designed in the early 1980s, the 81,000-square-foot building is located on UB’s North Campus and features three tiered classrooms, several computer and specialty labs, administrative and academic offices and five conference rooms.
+Designed in the early 1980s, the 81,000-square-foot building is located on UB’s North Campus and features three tiered classrooms, several computer and specialty labs, administrative and academic offices, five conference rooms, and the Undergraduate Learning and Community Center.
 The Jacobs Center and the adjoining Alfiero Center create a destination for management students to come for classes and stay for individual work, team meetings, career planning, professional development, research, activities and contact with professors and staff.